codewithnaman/Java-8-Features/README.md

         System.out.println(charEldestAge);
 ```

-## Streams Laziness
-Streams are lazy be default; i.e. whenever we perform the operation and if we just perform the intermediate operation
-without any terminal operation they are not going to call.
-While when we call the terminal operation, it will compute
-the operation depending on your terminal operation.
-Let's say if you write findFirst() as terminal operation,
-then the stream will process till it find the first item, as it find the first item which satisfies all condition
-it will process through steps which need to qualify.
-In example
-[TestStreamLaziness](src/main/java/java8/example/stream/lazy/TestStreamLaziness.java) we can see that we
-initialized the stream but no intermediate operation is called until we called the findFirst().
-Also, we can
-see that as the findfirst() get its result on 4 rest of the elements are not processed which is also
-show efficiency of stream.

-Now how we identify the terminal operation of stream of and intermediate operation of stream.
-The thumb rule for this
-I can say is that if a function is returning Stream, or it's subtype then it is intermediate operation.
-If it is
-returning something else then it is terminal operation.

 ## Java 8 lambada or stream functions
-* negate : This is default method in Predicate class.
-This is used where we want to perform reverse operation of a
-  particular predicate.
-The most preferred way to do this provides ! against the predicate in lambada function.
-Then
-  We can prefer this negate method.

 * compute : This is default method of Map class.
 We use this method to perform some operation on a map for a particular
   key.
 For Example: